Zzh-tju/CIoU/README.md

 <img src="CIoU.png" width="800px"/>

 ## Complete-IoU Loss and Cluster-NMS for improving Object Detection and Instance Segmentation.
+(This repository is for YOLACT++.)

 This is the code for our papers:
  - [Distance-IoU Loss: Faster and Better Learning for Bounding Box Regression](https://arxiv.org/abs/1911.08287)